bmwant/podmena/README.md

 ### Contribute

-Setup your local development environment as described in [DEVELOP.md](DEVELOP.md) and feel free to create a pull request with a new feature.
+See [DEVELOP.md](DEVELOP.md) to setup your local development environment and feel free to create a pull request with a new feature.

 ### Releases